lfriedl/bipartite-pairs-expts/data-prep/README.md

 * Matrix sizes (for Congresses 110 to 113): 183 to 246 members of Congress in each party, 5511 to 7439 bills sponsored, 1199 to 1864 roll call votes.

 True pairs: Pairs of legislators who had the highest number of cosponsorships.

-Sampling:
+Uses the bill sponsorship matrix.
+For each party x session, a different cutoff on cosponsorships is picked, to select < 1% of all pairs in that data set.
+(Code in [congress/true-pairs/createTruePairsFiles.R](congress/true-pairs/createTruePairsFiles.R):`runAll()`.)

+Sampling: none (any more).
+Scoring all pairs in the bipartite matrix.
+The two functions in [congress/create-adj-matrices/convertMatrices.R](congress/create-adj-matrices/convertMatrices.R) create .mtx files for:

+* the bipartite matrix
+* the cosponsorship matrix
+* the true pairs (a thresholded binary version of the cosponsorship matrix).